 The advanced features of Portland Maps let you search by permit type, status, location, or time.
 The types of permits for which information can be retrieved and downloaded include:

-- All permits, additions, alterations, demolitions, new construction
+- Residential building permits: additions, alterations, demolitions, new construction

-- All permits, additions, alterations, demolitions, new construction
+- Commercial building permits: additions, alterations, demolitions, new construction

 - Permits issued through the Major Projects group